orbbec/OrbbecSDK_v2/examples/5.wrapper.opencv/README.md

-# OpenCV Example for OpenOrbbecSDK
+# OpenCV Example

-The examples in this folder are intended to enhance the existing SDK samples by showing how OrbbecSDK cameras can be integrated with OpenCV for computer vision applications.
+The examples in this folder are intended to enhance the existing SDK samples by showing how cameras using this SDK can be integrated with OpenCV for computer vision applications.

 ## Project Structure